 - Expectations for the project

-It would be great if you were open and honest regarding the workload you anticipate your contractors to handle when it comes to expectations.
+It would be great if you were open and honest regarding the workload you anticipate your contractors to handle regarding expectations.
 Perhaps if that's not the case, several B2B marketing organizations warn freelancers that business will pick up significantly in the following months.

-7. Strong company culture is the way:
+7. Strong company culture is the way

 Developing a strong company culture entails employing the right people, developing healthy communication, and infusing the culture throughout the organization.
-But establishing a culture known for its energy requires more effort when with a remote team than developing one in an office.
+But establishing a culture known for its energy requires more effort with a remote team than developing one in an office.

 Without any effort on the part of the manager or owner, a company's culture can be shaped.
 At the same time, it's the opposite in the case of remote teams.
-It will help if you come with proper planning in order to create a strong corporate culture with remote support that reflects your organization's values.
-It all starts at the top, with the owner's or manager's interactions with employees.
+It will help if you come up with proper planning in order to create a strong corporate culture with remote support that reflects your organization's values.
+It starts at the top, with the owner's or manager's interactions with employees.

 In case you want an open-communication culture, then your remote workers must be capable of speaking with everyone, even if it's your CEO, through a virtual policy.
-On the other hand, if you desire to have a fun company culture, you must schedule fun get-together parties, gift certificates, or arrange a virtual movie night.
+On the other hand, if you desire a fun company culture, you must schedule fun get-together parties, gift certificates, or a virtual movie night.